zbeucler2018/sui/readme.md

     - formatting (prettier?)
     - some type of static analysis (prevent deadcode)
 - devcontainer
-- ability to run the paramsApp in dev mode
-    - needs DB container to devcontainer and maybe apache2 container
 - extensive testing
     - unit + integration